revisit-studies/reVISit-studies.github.io/documentation.md

 To include a practice component in your experiment, add a practice key to the configuration file.

 The example below adds a practice section to the experiment.
-The practice section contains a bubble chart stimulus which contains a numerical input for the participants response.
-The bubble chart stimulus is defined in the trials block.
+The practice section contains a ```react-component``` stimulus which contains a numerical input for the participants response.

 ```js
 components {